Mohamed Farah. Photo by Patrick McGuire.

 I think the implication is huge.
 [The Toronto Police] have had a rough year in terms of the Sammy [Yatim] shooting, [fallout from] the G20 protests, this would be bad for the city.

 It would.
-So going back to your neighbourhood, how long have you been trying to get things to a better place?
+So going back to your neighborhood, how long have you been trying to get things to a better place?

 And you were saying that if these kids don’t get something productive to do, they’re going to be in trouble.